-Nepal is also gaining an international reputation for having a friendly and welcoming business environment – an attractive place to do business and to start a company.
-Co-located in Kathmandu and Eindhoven, the software development teams as a service business-model set up by Proshore seems to be gaining traction as more businesses look to leverage the potential of the country’s IT talent pool.
+Nepal is also gaining an international reputation for having a friendly and welcoming business environment – an attractive place to do business and start a company.
+Co-located in Kathmandu and Eindhoven, the ready-to-code development teams business model set up by Proshore seems to be gaining traction as more businesses look to leverage the potential of the country’s IT talent pool.

 However, the key differentiator between this business model and simply outsourcing software development is integration.

-Integration is the main difference between ‘outsourcing’ software development and bringing onboard a team as a service.
+Integration is the main difference between ‘outsourcing’ software development and bringing onboard a dedicated development team.
 And it makes a big difference.
 With Proshore you can get a single developer or an entire managed team to integrate with your existing set-up and scale it up or down as required.
-How you integrate one of our teams depends on the work to be done and your existing provision – whether that’s an in-house team or developers brought in from elsewhere.
+How you integrate one of our ready-to-code dev teams depends on the work to be done and your existing provision – whether that’s an in-house team or developers brought in from elsewhere.

-No matter how large or small your organization, the team as a service becomes part of it – the only difference is that they’re working remotely in Nepal.
-If you’re a smaller enterprise, you might not have a development team of your own, and in these circumstances Proshore becomes your team for the duration of the work to be done, typically over a series of sprints.
+No matter how large or small your organization, our ready-to-code dev teams can become part of it – the only difference is that they’re working remotely in Nepal.
+If you’re a smaller enterprise, you might not have a development team of your own, and in these circumstances, Proshore becomes your team for the duration of the work to be done, typically over a series of sprints.

 Climbing to the summit of software development

-Client by client, Proshore has built a reputation for strong and productive integrations on an international level, so our teams gain experience of the culture of the UK and US.
-This valuable experience is an investment in the Nepalese community, and helps to shape tomorrow’s talent pool – creating the reality we want to see for the IT industry in Nepal.
+Client by client, Proshore has built a reputation for strong and productive integrations on an international level, so our teams gain experience in the culture of the UK and US.
+This valuable experience is an investment in the Nepalese community and helps to shape tomorrow’s talent pool – creating the reality we want to see for the IT industry in Nepal.